hansdevs/resume/README.md

 # resume
-Introduction to Event Driven Programming and GUIs Project at USU, Resume is now updated to represent my skills in Web development.
+Introduction to Event Driven Programming and GUIs Project at USU, this resume is now updated to represent my skills in Web development.